indigo-dc/tts/gitbook/config.md

 ### Services
 #### Introduction
 A service is a single entity for which a user can request credentials.
-The configuration of a service consist of one group of 'service' settings. are located in the `services` subfolder of the configuration.
+The configuration of a service consists of one group of *service* settings.
+These are located in the `services` subfolder of the configuration.

-To create credentials, WaTTS connects to the service, either locally or remotely using ssh.
+To create credentials, WaTTS connects to the service, either locally or remotely using *ssh*.
 After the connection is established, a command is executed and the subsequent result is parsed and interpreted.

-The executed commands are also called plugins; for further information on how the plugins work and how to implement them, see the documentation for developers.
+The executed commands are also called *plugins*; for further information on how the plugins work and how to implement them, see the documentation for developers.

 #### Settings